'There's no money': Shutdown freezes HUD funds for low-income housing for the elderly

 The few federal employees left at HUD have been scouring the books, looking for a last-minute solution to fund hundreds of affordable housing contracts that have expired under the shutdown.

 More than 200 of the contracts that expired in December are for properties, like San Jose Manor II, that provide rental assistance for the elderly, according to LeadingAge, an association for nonprofit providers of aging services.
-Known as Section 202, the program houses about 400,000 low-income elderly people as part of HUD's Section 8 Project-Based Rental Assistance.
+Known as Section 202, the program houses about 400,000 low-income elderly people as part of HUD's Section 8 Project-Based Rental Assistance as well as a separate HUD program.

 These tenants are particularly at risk during the shutdown, says Linda Couch, vice president of housing policy for LeadingAge.
 Despite its scramble for a fix, HUD has not been able to find any stopgap funding to support the Section 202 landlords whose contracts expired in December, Brian Montgomery, HUD's acting deputy secretary, told Couch in a call on Wednesday evening, according to her account.

-Note: CORRECTION (Jan.
-11, 2019, 3:36 p.m.): An earlier version of this article incorrectly described HUD’s Section 202 program for low-income senior citizens.
-Section 202 does not solely fall under HUD’s Section 8 Project-Based Rental Assistance program; it falls under both Section 8 and a HUD program known as Project Rental Assistance Contracts.